Like all things in life, booth design mistakes too can also happen at times.

 Great trade show booths offer clear and hassle-free paths for people to move around freely.
 Additionally, it will also move them smoothly through the presentation process.

 A crowded booth will hamper the flow of people and items.
 Additionally, it will also create a situation where only a few people can see what you have to offer.

-Hence, avoid this booth design mistakes else you risk the scenario of visitors stepping out of line and abandoning your booth for another booth.
+Hence, avoid these booth design mistakes else you risk the scenario of visitors stepping out of line and abandoning your booth for another booth.

 Cluttering of any kind can put off any visitor.
 It can relate to garbage or other undesirables in the design or near the design spot.

-Like for instance, cluttering of details or elements in stand design; this is the worst of stand design errors that you can make.
+For instance, cluttering of details or elements in stand design; is the worst of stand design errors that you can make.
 Prevent this from happening by ensuring a stand design that is simple, yet attractive with the elements placed in the right areas.